What I'm Doing Now

 I was the founder and Senior Editor on the WNYC Data News Team,

-original-source investigative reporting and creates useful, playful, New
+which powered the public radio station's data-driven journalism, pursued original-source investigative reporting and created useful, playful, New

 York City-centric projects.
-My time at WNYC spanned nearly 16 years, during which I held positions as news director, executive producer of On The Media, head of digital media and executive producer for special projects – often simultaneously.
+My time at WNYC spanned nearly 16 years, during which I was news director, executive producer of On The Media, head of digital media and executive producer for special projects.

 I was the Innovator in Residence and co-instructor for a sensor-journalism class called "Stream Lab" at West Virginia University.
 We deployed water sensors in the Monongahela River to learn about measuring water quality and how others may do the same.